#TopTenTuesday: Books I want to re-read as an adult!

 Read More »

 We’re back with another Top 5 Saturday!
-I might’ve missed last week’s topic but I will come back to it at some point 🙂 Just in case you don’t know Top 5 Saturday is a weekly meme created by Mandy @ Devouring Books and it’s where we list the top five books (they can be books on your TBR, favourite books, books you loved/hated) based on the week’s topic.
-You can see the upcoming schedule at the end of my post 🙂 This week’s topic is: books to read while stuck inside/quarantined!
+Just in case you don’t know Top 5 Saturday is a weekly meme created by Mandy @ Devouring Books and it’s where we list the top five books (they can be books on your TBR, favourite books, books you loved/hated) based on the week’s topic.
+You can see the upcoming schedule at the end of my post ๐Ÿ™‚ This week’s topic is: books with sibling relationships.

 Read More »